Registered Retirement Savings Plan (RRSP) | BCU Financial – Buduchnist Credit Union

 Benefits

 RRSP is a separate account where you can contribute money regularly, up to certain limits, and these funds are tax deductible, therefore, they reduce the amount of income tax payable in a year.
 This allows your savings to grow tax-sheltered more quickly.
-An RRSP account allows you to save and invest during your peak earning years so that you have a carefree retirement later.
+A registered retirement savings plan in Canada allows you to save and invest during your peak earning years so that you have a carefree retirement later.

 How it works